 Lovely city.
 Beautiful as the name.
 Baden Baden is a spa town and perfect day or weekend trip from Stuttgart during autumn.

 L’art se porte bien.
-During autumn, I revisited some of my favorite places and discover a new one, La Galerie Vivienne in the 2nd arrondissement.Continue reading “Perfect Paris”
+During autumn, I revisited some of my favorite places in Paris and discover new passages and la Galerie Vivienne in the 2nd arrondissement, an elegant glass-roofed gallery.
+Bien sûr, no city is perfect, but for me those days have been parfait.
+Voilà!Continue reading “Perfect Paris”

 You probably did not expect this, but Stuttgart is part of a wine growing region and has many hills, with 400 to 600 staircases called “Stäffele” in the lovely local dialect.
 In the past the staircases served as access to the vineyards.
 Continue reading “Viewpoints & vineyards”